maximilianh/crisporWebsite/README.md

 # Adding a genome

+If you want to add to your own crispor.py installation a genome that is already on crispor.org, that's very easy.
 All genomes available on crispor.org (except a few pre-publication ones) are provided as pre-indexed and correctly formattef files for download at http://crispor.tefor.net/genomes/.
 To get one of these into the current directory, use a command like this (replace hg38 with your genome code):

     mkdir genomes
     cd genomes